ericasaywhat/SmoothCriminals/reports/final_report.md

 | 0.5 | 0.7 | -8.86                   |
 | 0.6 | 0.7 | -4.36                   |

 *Figure 3.
-Comparison of the average number of robberies per node for different percentages of time away from home.*
+Comparison of the average number of robberies per node for different percentages of time away from home.
+The top table displays results from Groff's experiment,<sup>3</sup> while the bottom table displays results from our replication of Groff's model.*

 ![cumulative robberies](https://github.com/ericasaywhat/SmoothCriminals/blob/master/reports/cumulative_robberies.png)